Community Beach Monitoring Program

 How is the shoreline mapped and beach measured?

-Images collected by both CoastSnap and BeachStat platforms can be analysed using advanced image processing techniques to estimate the shoreline position.
+Images collected by both CoastSnap are analysed by using advanced image processing techniques to estimate the shoreline position.
 The platforms provide a cohesive beach monitoring approach for Council.

 The shoreline and beach width data from each will allow Council an understanding of short-term changes to the beaches from storms, as well as longer term changes that may occur as a result of beach recession from natural and anthropogenic influence.